studioTeaTwo/gecko-dev-pkg-distributor/tools/ssi/tor/README.md

 Started over from v0.2.0mvp.
 Be careful about using older tags.

 ## merge manual
-- Cherry-pick merge requests on ssi repository.
+- Cherry-pick the merge commits on ssi repository.
-- Firefox upgrades should be done via the tor tag (e.g. `tor-browser-128.7.0esr-14.0-1-build3`).
-Not use the update merge request of ssi repository.
-  - Make it a separate patch, not mixed with others
 - Create a diff patch compared to previous release.
+- IMPORTANT: Firefox upgrades should be done via the tor tag (e.g. `tor-browser-128.7.0esr-14.0-1-build3`).
+  - Not use the firefox-upgrade merge request of ssi repository.
+  - Make it a separate independent patch, not mixed with others.

 ## merge history
 git checkout -b mvp-tor tor-browser-128.6.0esr-14.0-1-build1